D.C. reports improvements in equitable access to coronavirus vaccine

-Since that change, the number of appointments claimed by residents of the three more affluent wards has dropped to 49.5 percent — indicating that when appointments are open to all, residents in those areas are getting most of the appointments.
+Since that change, appointments claimed by residents of the three affluent wards has dropped to 49.5 percent — an indication that when appointments are open to all, residents in those areas are getting most of the appointments.

+Jurisdictions across the Washington region have altered their scheduling and distribution plans for vaccines in recent days as demand outstrips supply.

-On Thursday, when appointments were open only to prioritized Zip codes, they were claimed in less than 20 minutes.
+On Thursday in D.C., when appointments were open only to prioritized Zip codes, they were claimed in less than 20 minutes.
 Nesbitt noted that residents of Wards 2, 3 and 6 also are getting most of the appointments offered through channels other than the city’s portal, such as hospitals.

-She said Thursday that she also is looking at possible changes to mask-wearing guidance in the city.
+She said Thursday she also is looking at possible changes to the city’s mask-wearing guidance.
 Nesbitt said she does not suggest doubling up on masks but does recommend against single-layer cloth masks in favor of surgical masks and others that offer better protection.

-Jurisdictions across the Washington region continued to alter their scheduling and distribution plans for vaccines as demand outstrips supply.

-Montgomery County officials said this week that they are allowing some essential workers in priority group 1B and those ages 65 to 74 to preregister for vaccines.
+In neighboring Montgomery County, officials said this week that they are allowing some essential workers in priority group 1B and those ages 65 to 74 to preregister for vaccines.

 After filling out the county’s preregistration form, residents still have to wait to receive an invitation link to sign up for an appointment, officials said Wednesday.
 That could take weeks as the county focuses on scheduling appointments for those older than 75, who have been able to preregister for the past two weeks.